 - Infrastructure maxillectomy: Removes the hard palate (roof of the mouth), lower part of the maxilla, and teeth.
 It does not require the removal of the orbital floor (bone below eye).
 Reconstructive surgery is often needed.

-- Suprastructure maxillectomy: The upper part of the maxilla and orbital floor (bone below eye) is removed.
-In some cases, the orbit (bone around eye) may be left in place.
+- Suprastructure maxillectomy: The upper part of the maxilla and orbital floor (bone below the eye) is removed.
+In some cases, the orbit (bone around the eye) may be left in place.
 Due to the removal of the eye, reconstructive surgery is needed.